Rabies: After exposure

 Treatment after exposure can prevent the disease if given within 10 days.
-The rabies vaccine is 100% effective if given early, and still has a chance of success if delivery is delayed.
+The rabies vaccine is 100% effective if given before symptoms of rabies appear.
 Every year, more than 15 million people get vaccinated after potential exposure.
 While this works well, the cost is significant.
 In the US it is recommended people receive one dose of human rabies immunoglobulin (HRIG) and four doses of rabies vaccine over a 14-day period.
 HRIG is expensive and makes up most of the cost of post-exposure treatment, ranging as high as several thousand dollars.
 In the UK, one dose of HRIG costs the National Health Service £1,000, although this is not flagged as a "high-cost medication".
 A full course of vaccine costs £120–180.
 As much as possible of HRIG should be injected around the bites, with the remainder being given by deep intramuscular injection at a site distant from the vaccination site.

 People who have previously been vaccinated against rabies do not need to receive the immunoglobulin—only the postexposure vaccinations on days 0 and 3.
 The side effects of modern cell-based vaccines are similar to the side effects of flu shots.
 The old nerve-tissue-based vaccination required multiple injections into the abdomen with a large needle but is inexpensive.
 It is being phased out and replaced by affordable World Health Organization intradermal-vaccination regimens.
 In children less than a year old, the lateral thigh is recommended.

 Thoroughly washing the wound as soon as possible with soap and water for approximately five minutes is effective in reducing the number of viral particles.
 Povidone-iodine or alcohol is then recommended to reduce the virus further.

 Awakening to find a bat in the room, or finding a bat in the room of a previously unattended child or mentally disabled or intoxicated person, is an indication for post-exposure prophylaxis (PEP).
 The recommendation for the precautionary use of PEP in bat encounters where no contact is recognized has been questioned in the medical literature, based on a cost–benefit analysis.
 However, a 2002 study has supported the protocol of precautionary administration of PEP where a child or mentally compromised individual has been alone with a bat, especially in sleep areas, where a bite or exposure may occur with the victim being unaware.

+Despite common misconception, the rabies vaccine in many countries is no longer given as a series of painful injections into the abdomen.
+Rather, it is given as a series of intramuscular injections into the upper arm.
+Fears about the pain of post-exposure prophylaxis are especially dangerous as they may prevent those who have been exposed to rabies from seeking medical attention in a timely fashion.